top of page

 Three Kingdoms, Jin, Northern and Southern Dynasties — Wars and Fusions in Turbulent Times

-During the 369 years of this period, over 30 separatist regimes had risen, reigned, and perished in the territory of the former unified Han Dynasty (202 BC — 220 AD).
+During the 369 years of this period, more than 30 separatist regimes emerged, ruled, and faded within the territory once unified under the Han Dynasty (202 BC–220 AD).

 Facts About Three Kingdoms, Jin Dynasty, Northern and Southern Dynasties